How to Live With a Narcissist Husband? 15 Signs and Ways to Deal

 While narcissists come across as incredibly arrogant, self-important, and confident, underlying their self-assured exterior is deep insecurity and fragile ego, which often has roots in childhood trauma, abuse, or rejection from parents.

-6 effects of life with a narcissistic husband
+7 effects of living with a narcissistic husband

 1. Reduced relationship satisfaction